vetermanve/verse_profit/README.md

-# verse_example
+# Goals and Means
-Example of site based on Verse Framework
+Site for couting goals and means, based on Verse Framework